 Over three years ago, my friend, Joel Malm of Summit Leaders pitched the idea of taking a small group of people somewhere in the world to hike.

-When Joel approached me about another trip, I considered where in the United States I most wanted to visit.
+I considered where in the United States I most wanted to visit.
 The Grand Canyon.
 Mount Rushmore.
 Running through the fields like Anne of Green Gables on Prince Edwards Isle.
 (Technically, that’s not America, but it’s close.)